 Three vaccines for COVID-19 have been authorized for emergency use in the United States from Pfizer-BioNTech, Moderna, and Johnson & Johnson (Janssen).
 The U.S. Food and Drug Administration (FDA) has authorized the vaccines, and the CDC has recommended the Pfizer-BioNTech’s coronavirus vaccine for people 12 and older, and the Moderna and Johnson & Johnson vaccines for people 18 and older.

 In clinical trials, all three vaccines proved to be effective in preventing people from getting seriously ill from COVID-19 “across age, gender, race, and ethnicity demographics.”
 More than 100,000 people were included in the three trials.

 You will not be charged for getting the vaccine.
 The federal government is providing the vaccine to the American public free of charge.

 Path to improved health

 The mRNA vaccines require two doses, delivered by a syringe (a shot).
-The shots will be scheduled three – four weeks apart, depending on which vaccine is given.
-It is recommended that people get both shots from the same vaccine.
+The shots will be scheduled three–four weeks apart, depending on which vaccine is given.
+It is really important to get both doses of the vaccine to have the best protection against COVID-19.
 The Johnson & Johnson vaccine is given as a single dose (shot).